Capital Market Assumptions: A Comprehensive Global Approach for the Next 20 Years

 Developed Markets (ex-U.S.)

-- We expect most non-U.S developed countries, including Australia, Canada, the UK, France, Germany, and Japan, to lag the real GDP growth of the U.S. through 2042, mainly due to birth rates and other demographic trends.
+• We expect most non-U.S developed countries, including Japan and several in Western Europe, to lag the real GDP growth of the U.S. through 2042, mainly due to weaker demographics.
 This is expected to keep earnings growth subdued relative to the U.S. and emerging markets.

-- Return estimates for developed-equity markets outside the U.S. are 3.3% in real terms over the next 20 years, topping U.S. stocks.
+• Return estimates for developed-equity markets outside the U.S. are 3.4% in real terms over the next 20 years, lagging U.S. stocks.
 We expect a diminished return for developed non-U.S. markets versus the long-term historical average, and slightly higher volatility compared with the U.S., based on a higher concentration of more-cyclical sectors.
+Also, we expect the dollar to weaken over the next 20 years, supporting the returns of non-U.S. assets.

 U.S. Bonds vs. U.S. Stocks

-- Our forecasts place the 1.1% expected gap between the real returns of U.S. equities and U.S. investment-grade bonds over the next 20 years in the 7th percentile relative to history, which is significantly lower than the previous two decades (Exhibit 3).
+• Our forecasts estimate a 1.8% gap between the real returns of U.S. equities and U.S. investment-grade bonds.
+Our estimate is currently in the 16th percentile relative to history, higher than last year but significantly lower than the previous two decades (Exhibit 3).

 EXHIBIT 3: Over the next 20 years, we expect U.S. equities to outperform bonds by a smaller margin than they did during the past 20 years.